dag-andersen/Rust-Memory-Map/docs/Report.md

 One of the downside to this is the full IP range is stored in the database even though you may only have very few entries.
 A solution is generally to create some kind of hashtable, where keys are hashed and points to some other data-structure (like a linked list), but this is beyond the scope of this project.

 # Implementation Design
 I this project I have gone for implementing a Binary Search Tree, a redblack tree, and a table.
 All three implementations have their own module in the source code and have the same interface, so they can be swapped interchangeably.
 All data-structures are implemented using memory-mapped files.
 All three implementations use a separate memory-mapped file for storing the payload/data.
-This memory-mapped file will be referred to as `payload_table`.
+This memory-mapped file will be referred to as `payload_map`.
 In this implementation, I have chosen to store strings as payload, but this could be swapped out with any other datatype.

 Lets declare some variables: